WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

-and the lack of familiarity with compliance and liability issues particular to identity have largely muddied the waters in the solution space, however, resulting in a reductive three-way rivalry between "soul-bound tokens", verifiable credentials, and a loosely-defined "zero knowledge" solutions.
+and the lack of familiarity with compliance and liability issues particular to identity have largely muddied the waters in the solution space, however, resulting in a reductive three-way rivalry between "soul-bound tokens", verifiable credentials, and loosely-defined "zero knowledge" solutions.
 Working at a high level, we tried to identify a taxonomy that would be more useful for mapping this solution space according to high-level patterns and tradeoffs.